-CUSTOMER IDENTIFICATION PROGRAM NOTICE 04/20/2015
+CUSTOMER IDENTIFICATION PROGRAM NOTICE 07/08/2016

 Important Information You Need to Know About Opening a New Account

-To help the U.S. Government fight the funding of terrorism and money laundering activities, Federal law requires financial institutions to obtain, verify, and record information that identifies each person who opens an account.
-This notice answers some questions about Ladenburg Thalmann & Co.
-Inc.’s Customer Identification Program.
+U.S. Federal Law requires financial institutions to obtain, verify, and record information that identifies each person who opens an account.
+This Notice answers some questions about Ladenburg Thalmann & Co.
+Inc's Customer Identification Program.

-What types of information will I need to provide?
+What types of information will you need to provide?

 - Your name;

-- Your date of birth;
+- Your Date of Birth;

 - Your legal home address;

-- Identification numbers,
+- Identification numbers such as:

 - You will also need to send to us a copy of documentary identification within 30 days:

 - The entity's principal place of business or local office; and

-- The entity's TAX identification number,
+- The entity's TAX identification number.

 - A letter on company letterhead stating the names of any other authorized individuals who can act or trade on behalf of the company; or

-What happens if I don't provide the information requested or my identity can't be verified?
+What happens if you don't provide the information requested or if your identity can't be verified?

 Ladenburg Thalmann may not be able to open an account or carry out transactions for you.
 If Ladenburg Thalmann has already opened an account for you, it may have to close it.

-Ladenburg Thalmann will not do business with or open accounts for specified banks, including without limitation: Latvian, Syrian, and Lebanese Banks, Banco Privada d' Andorra, Banco Delta Asia, Commercial Bank of Syria, Syrian Lebanese Commercial Bank SAL, Islamic Republic of Iran, Burma and JSC CredexBank, Halwai Exchange Co., Burma, Kassem Rmeiti & Co.
+Ladenburg Thalmann will not do business with or open accounts for Specified Banks, including without limitation: Latvian, Syrian, and Lebanese Banks, Banco Privada d' Andorra, Banco Delta Asia, Commercial Bank of Syria, Syrian Lebanese Commercial Bank SAL, Islamic Republic of Iran, Burma and JSC CredexBank, Halwai Exchange Co., Burma, Kassem Rmeiti & Co.
 Inc. For Exchange, Liberty Reserve S.A., Lebanese Canadian Bank SAL , and FBME Bank LTD. Your account with Ladenburg Thalmann may not be used to provide these Specified Banks access to financial institutions.
 During the life of your account you may also be asked for the source of funds that you send in for deposit to your account by check or fed fund wire transfer.